ayozehd/grav-theme-bootstrap-blog/README.md

 ## FontAwesome 5

-Bootstrap Blog is built with lastest [FontAwesome Icons 5](https://fontawesome.com/).
+Bootstrap Blog is built in latest [FontAwesome Icons 5](https://fontawesome.com/).
 This version has some [important changes from previous version 4](https://fontawesome.com/how-to-use/upgrading-from-4), now icons are divided in three groups: Solid, Brand and Regular (Light is only for _Pro_).

 In this theme `fas` or Font Awesome Solid is selected by default.
 If you need to use Regular or Brand icons you just have to add `far` or `fab` respectively at the end.